-Neither Smuts nor the American Chiefs of Staff would have been aware, as Churchill and Roosevelt were, of the secret nuclear weapons project then nearing completion, and which would guarantee for them the achievement of post-war political goals in Europe.
-The atomic bomb, however, had not yet been tested, and with few urban dwellings left to set on fire in western Germany, Churchill and the bomber barons needed another means by which to demonstrate at close guarters to the Russians an uncontested margin of military if not moral superiority over them.
+Neither Smuts nor the American Chiefs of Staff would have been aware, as Churchill and Roosevelt were, of the secret

 The fate of Dresden was sealed.
 Although the city was only of very minor importance to the overall German war effort, it lay conveniently across the Red Army's direct line of advance to Berlin.
 Famous for its china and architecture, Dresden was also the largest of very few civilian areas remaining intact in the whole of Germany.
-14 It also happened to be crowded with large numbers of civilian refugees who had fled from bombing in other parts of Germany, its population of 600,000 having more than doubled to 1 250 000.
+It also happened to be crowded with large numbers of civilian refugees who had fled from bombing in other parts of Germany, its population of 600,000 having more than doubled to 1,250,000.
 Since January 26, 1945 special trains had delivered thousands of evacuees to the city, most recently on the afternoon of February 12, while thousands more arrived on foot or in horse-drawn carts.
-15 What followed was to be one of the most senseless acts of savagery ever known to humankind.
+What followed was to be one of the most senseless acts of savagery ever known to humankind.

 In the early hours of February 14, Ash Wednesday, a total of 778 RAF heavy bombers began the attack.
 The following day the Americans attacked with almost as many aircraft again.
 They somehow managed to overlook the fact that 26,000 Allied prisoners of war were imprisoned in the suburbs of Dresden.
 When the last of the bombers departed, the open spaces on the banks of the Elbe were piled with the bodies of civilians who flocked to the river in search of escape from the heat and then drowned.
 The bodies of many others were glued to the surface of streets where the tarmac had melted and then solidified as the firestorm engulfed 11 square miles - an area much larger than that destroyed at Hamburg.
-About 75 percent of all property was gutted completely as temperatures soared to around 1,000 degrees Centigrade.16 Apart from the many victims it incinerated immediately, thousands more died in air raid shelters as the firestorm sucked out oxygen which was replaced with poisonous fumes.
+About 75 percent of all property was gutted completely as temperatures soared to around 1,000 degrees Centigrade.
+Apart from the many victims it incinerated immediately, thousands more died in air raid shelters as the firestorm sucked out oxygen which was replaced with poisonous fumes.
 About 50,000 civilians were killed - around 10,000 more than those who perished in the Hamburg firestorm, and 20,000 more than those killed during the entire eight-months "blitz" on Britain.
 Countless numbers of people were rendered homeless.
-Bomber Command casualties were negligible - Germany's earlier loss of France to the Allied Expeditionary Force had created a gaping hole in Hitler's early-warning radar system, providing the RAF with unchallenged operational omnipotence.17 to the north and west of the doomed city.
-Nor did Dresden appear on any list of priority targets issued weekly by the Combined Strategic Targets Committee.
-Any military justification for the American and the British raids was non-existent, damage in terms of "war production" being confined solely to the German cigar and cigarette industry.
-19 Nor did the destruction of Dresden disrupt or delay the Red Army's continued, rapid advance on Berlin from the east.
-This probably came as something of a disappointment to Harris who had issued briefing notes to Bomber Command aircrews stating modestly that an "incidental" purpose of the massed aerial attack on Dresden was to show the Russians, then just a few miles from Dresden, "what Bomber Command can do".20 The inference to be drawn from this is that Harris, at the behest of Churchill, wished to convey to the Russians a vivid impression of the West's overwhelming superiority in long-distance aerial bombardment and the ability of British and American aircraft to demolish an entire city in the space of just a few hours.
-Indeed, the demolition of Dresden may be interpreted as an act of outright intimidation stopping just short of direct military operations against the USSR.
+Bomber Command casualties were negligible - Germany's earlier loss of France to the Allied Expeditionary Force had created a gaping hole in Hitler's early-warning radar system, providing the RAF with unchallenged operational omnipotence.
+17

 Astonishingly, almost unbelievably, Dresden was attacked again on March 2, this time by the Americans alone.
-Mustang fighter escorts machine-gunned fleeing civilians while the heavy B-17s achieved the singular distinction of sinking a hospital ship on the Elbe, filled with injured from the earlier raids.18
+Mustang fighter escorts machine-gunned fleeing civilians while the heavy B-17s achieved the singular distinction of sinking a hospital ship on the Elbe, filled with injured from the earlier raids.
+18